Module 04 | GTM Integration Playbook

 When this becomes urgent

-• The deal is signed, but nobody can name the single launch owner.
+• The deal is directionally approved, but nobody owns the full launch path.

 What the Outcome Looks Like

-A good output from this module is not “we had a kickoff call.”
-That standard is cosmetic.
+A good output from this module is not “we have a launch plan.”

 A good output looks like this:

-That is what separates a signed partnership from a functioning one.
+That is what turns a signed partnership into a live revenue channel.

 Request a Conversation

-If the agreement is signed but the channel still feels abstract, the missing piece is usually not intent.
-It is activation discipline.
+If the deal is signed but the launch path still feels fuzzy, the problem is usually the activation design

-If you want help pressure-testing the activation plan, clarifying the owner map, and getting the channel to first revenue with discipline, request a conversation.
+If you want help pressure-testing the launch plan, cleaning up the owner map, and getting from approved deal to clean activation without preventable failure, request a conversation.

-Secondary CTA support copy: Review the full 8-module system and see where GTM Integration fits.
+Secondary CTA support copy: Review the full operating system and see how GTM Integration fits.